ppy/osu-wiki/news/2022-08-25-changes-to-osu-taiko-sr-and-pp.md

 - Instead of assuming a full-alternate play style, we assume that **each note of the same colour is always alternated.** For example, for the pattern kdkdkd, we assume the kat's will be hit by **k<sup>1</sup>** d<sup>1</sup> d<sup>2</sup> **k<sup>2</sup>** d<sup>1</sup> d<sup>2</sup> **k<sup>1</sup>**, and the don's will be hit by k<sup>1</sup> **d<sup>1</sup> d<sup>2</sup>** k<sup>2</sup> **d<sup>1</sup> d<sup>2</sup>** k<sup>2</sup>.

 - The reason for this is to assume the best case scenario for repeated keystrokes regardless of play style.
 In other words, it aims to approximate the theoretical minimum stamina required to play a given pattern with any playstyle, with any theoretically rollable pattern being rolled.
 We can’t (feasibly), nor is it desired to, detect playstyles, so we assume the case that requires the least physical repetition, which is to switch keys each time a colour is to be hit, and each play style will have their respective weaknesses.

-This also helps with the cases where specific playstyles or patterns were nerfed in the previous rework, as we don't detect any patterns, just the pure stamina requirement for each map.
+- The combined of these changes also helps with the cases where specific playstyles or patterns were nerfed in the previous rework, as we don't detect any patterns, just the pure stamina requirement for each map.

-## Readdressing Colour
+### Readdressing Colour

 The old colour system detected the frequency of colour changes and had penalties for specific repeated patterns, this meant that only notes with a different colour from the previous could get more than a non-zero strain, which contributed to issues of complex patterns containing large groups of single coloured notes not being considered properly in the strain system.